 The more personalized the ask, the better.
-It's so obvious when people are just copy/pasting messages around.
+It's always obvious when people are copy/pasting messages around.
 Take the extra 15 seconds to personalize your ask with someone's name and a personal note.
-It just makes sense that saying "Hey Max, hope all is well with Givebutter!" will go a lot farther than "Hey there, hope all is well!"
+Saying "Hey Max, hope all is well with Givebutter!" will go a lot further than "Hey there, hope all is well!"

 Celebrate milestones and thank donors publicly 🎉

-Use milestones to encourage people to give, saying things like "$100 until we are over 50%" and use the urgency of your goal and end date as well, if you have them i.e. "We are 90% towards our goal" and "Just one day left!"
+Use milestones to encourage people to give.
+Mention specific amounts, such as "$100 until we are over 50%" and use the urgency of your goal or end date – i.e. "Just one day left!"
 Celebrate these milestones when you hit them, and publicly tag and thank donors on social media when they support your campaign.
 Ask them to tag a friend in the comments who should support your cause, too!

 Change your profile picture on social media 📷

 This might seem over the top for some people, but changing your profile picture performs the highest in Facebook's algorithm and is among the best ways to increase exposure for your campaign on social media.
-Don't forget to include your campaign link in the description!
+Don't forget to include your customized campaign link in your posts!

-People really appreciate it when you show them that you have some skin in the game and are working for the dollars you raise.
+People really appreciate it when you show that you have some skin in the game, and you're working hard for the dollars you raise.
 People also appreciate creativity!
-Think outside the box and come up with new ways to raise, here are a few freebies:
+Think outside the box and come up with new ways to raise.
+Here are a few freebies:

-Ask someone to match every donation you receive
+Ask a sponsor or benefactor to match every donation you receive

 Pledge to shave your head or dye your hair if you raise a certain amount